Did you know that coffee is one of the most popular beverages in the world?

 You may have noticed this simply by the sheer amount of coffee joints on every street or the large variety of coffee available at the store.

-I am definitely in the fold of the vast amount of coffee drinkers in the world as I consume on average a pot of the black gold daily.
+I may not be in the ranks of coffee connoisseurs, but I am definitely in the fold of the vast amount of coffee drinkers in the world as I consume on average a pot of the black gold daily.

 That means for people like me, having a plan for coffee when the SHTF is a good idea.